distro-core-curated-mirrors/klish/docs/klish3.en.md

 #### Data inside the tag

-The data inside the `PLUGIN` tag can be processed by the initialization function plugin.
+The data inside the `PLUGIN` tag can be processed by the plugin's initialization function.
 The format of the data is left to the discretion of the plugin itself.
-For example, settings for the plug-in can be specified as data.
+For example, settings for the plugin can be specified.

 ```
 <PLUGIN name="sysrepo">